 Driving, particularly at night, can be dangerous because of insufficient street lighting, stray animals and poor quality roads.

 Carry your driver's licence with you at all times.
-You must have a valid International Driving Permit, which may be required by car rental companies.
-Also check for special requirements for motorcycle licences as driving without the correct licences can affect your insurance.
+You’ll need a valid International Driving Permit to rent a vehicle.
+Check requirements for motorcycle licences as driving without the correct licences can affect your insurance.

 Fiji Land Transport Authority

 Taxis are of variable quality.
 Only use licensed taxis; they have a yellow registration plate.

 Not all minibuses are licensed by the Land Transport Authority (LTA).
 As with taxis, those with yellow number plates have been approved by the LTA.
 Unlicensed minibuses may not be insured.

 Before boarding inter-island or other vessels, check the operators' credentials and safety equipment in advance and ensure your travel insurance policy covers your planned activities.
 Do not travel on any overloaded vessel.